-- Park the traction unit on a flat surface and lower the loader arm. - 2.
-Shut off the engine and remove the key. - 3.
-Pull straight back on the traction control so the front of the control contacts the reference bar (Figure 53).
+- 1. Park the traction unit on a flat surface and lower the loader arm. - 2.
+Stop the engine and remove the key. - 3.
+Pull straight back on the traction control so the front of the control contacts the reference bar (Figure 49).

-- Front of the control (out of 2.
-Reference bar alignment) - 4.
-If the front of the traction control does not rest square and flush with the reference bar, loosen the flange nut and bolt in the stem of the traction control (Figure 54).
+- Front of the control, out of 2.
+Reference bar alignment - 4.
+If the front of the traction control does not rest square and flush with the reference bar, loosen the flange nut and bolt in the stem of the traction control (Figure 50).

-- 1. Traction control - 2.
-Stem, bolt, and nut
+- 1. Traction control

+- 2. Stem, bolt and nut

-5. Adjust the traction control so that it rests flush against the reference bar when you pull it straight back (Figure 54 and Figure 55).
+- 5. Adjust the traction control so that it rests flush against the reference bar when it is pulled straight back (Figure 50 and Figure 51).

-6. Tighten the flange nut and bolt in the traction control stem
+6. Tighten the flange nut and bolt in the traction control stem.